ssmirr/appdev-chapters/design-resources.md

     <meta name="viewport" content="width=device-width, initial-scale=1, shrink-to-fit=no">
     ```

-You can use a Bootswatch instead as the `href`, if you like.
+You can use a Bootswatch or your own customized `bootstrap.css` instead as the `href`, if you like.